Hendrix-CS/csci151/labs/maze-dfs-bfs.md

 ### Step 5 - Solving Mazes

-Uncomment code labeled for this portion in

--   Trail
--   PuzzleTest
--   MazeController

 A `Trail` is another recursive data structure, similar to a `ListNode`.
 The two fields of a `Trail` are a `Position`, denoting the `end` of the trail, and a link to another `Trail` called `prev`, which is a record of how you